ItsIgnacioPortal/hacker-scoper/README.md

 ---

-Hacker-scoper is a Go (v1.17.2) tool designed to assist cybersecurity professionals in bug bounty programs.
+Hacker-Scoper is a Go (v1.17.2) tool designed to assist cybersecurity professionals in bug bounty programs.
 It identifies and excludes URLs and IP addresses that fall outside a program's scope by comparing input targets (URLs/IPs) against a locally cached [FireBounty](https://firebounty.com) database of scraped scope data.
 Users may also supply a custom scope list for validation.

 ## 🌟 Features

-- **Automatic scope detection**: Hacker-scoper maintains an automatically-updated cached database of public program scopes.
+- **Automatic scope detection**: Hacker-Scoper maintains an automatically-updated cached database of public program scopes.
 This means you don't need to manually specify the program scope unless the bug bounty program is private.
-You just need to supply the comany name (`-c company-name-here`).
+You just need to supply the company name (`-c company-name-here`).
 - **Easy customization**: You can load the scope of any private program scopes into files named `.inscope` and `.noscope` for inscope assets, and out-of-scope assets respectively.
-- **Match any asset**: Hacker-scoper works with IPv4, IPv6, and any URL format (including non-conventional ones like `sql://` or `redis://`).
+- **Match any asset**: Hacker-Scoper works with IPv4, IPv6, and any URL format (including non-conventional ones like `sql://` or `redis://`).
-- **Wildcard support**: Hacker-scoper supports wildcards in any part of your scope, allowing you to use filters like `amzn*.example.com` and `dev.*.example.com`.
+- **Wildcard support**: Hacker-Scoper supports wildcards in any part of your scope, allowing you to use filters like `amzn*.example.com` and `dev.*.example.com`.
 You can also use CIDR ranges to define your scope for IP addresses, for example: `192.168.2.1/24`, and `FE80::0204:B3FF::/24`.
 - **Automation friendly**: Use the `-ch`/`--chain-mode` argument to disable the fancy text decorations and output only the in-scope assets.
+- **Compatible**: Hacker-Scoper is compatible with Windows, Linux, MacOS and Android in all architectures.
 - **Flexible**: For any companies with vaguely defined scopes, you can enable or disable scope wildcard parsing using the command-line argument `-e`/`--explicit-level`.
 - **Misconfiguration detection**: Using TLD-Based detection, hacker-scoper can automatically detect misconfigurations in bug-bounty program scopes.
 For example: Sometimes bug bounty programs set APK package names such as `com.my.businness.gatewayportal` as `web_application` resources instead of as `android_application` resources in their program scope, causing trouble for anyone using automatic tools.
-Hacker-scoper automatically detects these errors and notifies the user.
+Hacker-Scoper automatically detects these errors and notifies the user.

 ## 📦 Installation